Self-similar signed growth-fragmentations: A distinguished family of signed growth-fragmentations

 \subsection{Notation and setup}

-We recall from \cite{ADS} the following framework.
+We recall from \cite{AD} the following framework.
 All the definitions and results basically extend directly from the half-planar Brownian case.

-\textbf{The excursion measure $\n$.} Let $(\Omega, \F, \Pb)$ be a complete probability space, on which $X^{\alpha}$ is an $\alpha$--stable Lévy process, and $Y$ an independent Brownian motion.
-Call $(\F_t)_{t\ge 0}$ the standard filtration associated with $(X^{\alpha},Y)$.
-Write $\Xscr$ for the space of càdlàg functions $x$ with finite duration $R(x)$, equipped with the standard $\sigma$-field generated by the coordinates.
-Let $\Xscr_0$ be the subset of such functions in $\Xscr$ that are \emph{continuous} and vanish at $R(x)$.
-Finally, let
+\textbf{The excursion measure $\n^\alpha$.} Let $(\Omega, \F, \Pb)$ be a complete probability space, on which $X^{\alpha}$ is an $\alpha$--stable Lévy process, and $Y$ an independent Brownian motion.
+Recall that the Laplace exponent of $X^{\alpha}$ is of the form